Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Introduction

 Another family of questions arises from considering the diameter problem for some restricted graph classes (\cite{AVW16,CFMP01,Ol90,FP80}.
-A notable example is the case of planar graphs: the first sub-quadratic algorithm was found by Cabello \cite{Ca18}, and the fastest currently known works in $\Ot{V^{5/3}}$ and is due to Gawrychowski et al. \cite{GKMSW21}.
+A notable example is the case of planar graphs: the first subquadratic algorithm was found by Cabello \cite{Ca18}, and the fastest currently known works in $\Ot{n^{5/3}}$ time\footnote{The $\Ot{}$ notation ignores logarithmic factors, i.e. $\Ot{f(n)}$ means $\Oh{f(n) \cdot \polylog(f(n))}$.} and is due to Gawrychowski et al. \cite{GKMSW21}.
 Similar problems arise from considering \emph{geometric intersection graphs}: we take a family of objects in $\mathbb{R}^k$, name them the vertices of our graph, and define an edge between a pair of objects to exist if and only if they intersect.
 There is a natural interpretation of a diameter problem for these graphs, especially if the objects are unit balls or axis-aligned unit squares on the plane: the middle point of each object is a communication node, and the object itself represents its maximal range of communication.
 The diameter of the graph is the maximal number of hops needed for any two nodes to successfully communicate.
 Observe that the resulting graph on $n$ objects can easily have $\Theta(n^2)$ edges, as well as very large cliques.
-This makes a sub-quadratic algorithm a little more tricky, as we cannot ever list the edges of this graph explicitly, but instead we have to rely on its $\Oh{n}$ geometric representation.
-Geometric intersection graphs have also been studied in terms of fine-grained complexity \cite{CS16,CS17}, but there were few sub-quadratic breakthroughs for diameter.
-The most recent (to our knowledge) paper comes from Bringmann et al. \cite{BKKNZ22}, who (among other results) proved that: \begin{itemize} \item neither the intersection graph of axis-parallel unit cubes nor unit balls in $\mathbb{R}^3$ admits a sub-quadratic diameter algorithm under SETH; \item the intersection graph of axis-parallel unit cubes in $\mathbb{R}^{12}$ does not admit, under SETH, a sub-quadratic solution for 2-\textsc{Diameter}; \item for the intersection graph of axis-parallel unit cubes in $\mathbb{R}^2$ there is an algorithm with $\Oh{n \log n}$ time complexity for 2-\textsc{Diameter}. \end{itemize}
+This makes a subquadratic algorithm somewhat more tricky, as we cannot ever list the edges of this graph explicitly, but instead we have to rely on its geometric representation.
+Geometric intersection graphs have also been studied in terms of fine-grained complexity \cite{CS16,CS17}, but there were relatively few subquadratic breakthroughs for the diameter problem.
+A recent paper by Bringmann et al. \cite{BKKNZ22}, proved (among other results) that: \begin{itemize} \item neither the intersection graph of axis-parallel unit cubes nor unit balls in $\mathbb{R}^3$ admits a subquadratic diameter algorithm under SETH; \item the intersection graph of axis-parallel unit cubes in $\mathbb{R}^{12}$ does not admit, under the Hyperclique Hypothesis, a subquadratic algorithm for 2-\textsc{Diameter}; \item for the intersection graph of axis-parallel unit squares in $\mathbb{R}^2$ there is an algorithm with $\Oh{n \log n}$ time complexity for 2-\textsc{Diameter}. \end{itemize}